Table of Contents:

 - mercury glass votive

 I love to choose items that have a variety of textures.
 Texture alone is a powerful element.
 I start with my glass holiday coffee table; so it’s clean modern, smooth and elegant.
 Then, I add the thick cotton rustic farmhouse runner (with a nubby natural-looking texture).
 On top, I add a large reclaimed wood farmhouse tray, a natural twig nest, old books, gold pine cones, lit candles….you get the point.
 Everything has a different, interesting, and unique texture.

-You don’t want items floating or to look scattered.
+You don’t want items on your holiday coffee table floating or to look scattered.
 This is where your “stages” come into play.
 A stage is anything that can gather items together to make them look connected and organic (like they belong together).
 You can use a tray of any kind, books, a piece of fabric (like a runner, a place mat, a cloth napkin), or a raised stand of some kind.

 It’s important when arranging to have a variety of heights for interest.
 I like at least three different levels of heights or more.
 For the sake of my family who watches television over this holiday coffee table I am always considerate, and I don’t go so high that it will have to be moved.
 You will also want to consider height for conversations.
 Sit in the seats and look where your guests will look to make sure faces (or televisions view) will not be blocked by your creation.

 Occasionally, a straight line of three items is fun, but this is usually in a stand alone spot, like a shelf or a tray.
 If you look at the picture below, you’ll see I’ve arranged a triangle of items in the farmhouse tray and also a triangle of three on the table runner on my holiday coffee table.
 I didn’t even think about this; after years of decorating my eyes tell me this feels balanced.
 Again, it’s not a rule, just a guideline to help you.

 Let’s Recap Your Holiday Coffee Table Design